 The mission of The Gardens at Texas A&M University | Leach Teaching Gardens is to engage the community in a living teaching environment, encourage curiosity and discovery and develop wonder for the natural world.

 Core Mission Areas:

-We all strive to live a little healthier – eating better food, drinking more water, and keeping a clear mind.
+We all strive to live a little healthier – eating better food, drinking more water and keeping a clear mind.
 Taking time for nature is rejuvenating, and can help with mindfulness in a busy world.
-As campus green space disappears, it’s vital that we make The Gardens a priority space for gathering together, learning and relaxing, all valuable for quality-of-life on campus.
+As campus green space disappears, it’s vital that we make The Gardens a priority space for gathering together, learning and relaxing, which are all valuable for quality-of-life on campus.